For additional information,

 There are several different ways that you can give and join us in fighting Alzheimer's disease and searching for treatments and a cure.

 Secure online giving:

 (Make checks payable to: KU Endowment - KU Alzheimer's Disease Center)

 c/o Lindsay Hummer

 3901 Rainbow Blvd.

 Kansas City, KS 66160

 Memorial donations: In the event of the death of a loved one, you may make a gift to honor their memory by giving to the KU Alzheimer's Disease Center.
-Please contact Ted Kimble with KU Endowment for more information or to receive customized memorial donation cards and business reply envelopes.
+Please contact KU Endowment for more information or to receive customized memorial donation cards and business reply envelopes.
 All donors will receive a receipt from KU Endowment for tax deduction purposes.

 * Please make all donations payable to: "KU Endowment - Alzheimer's Disease Center (09547)"